Now Also Available in Purple & White!

 The body is made from a durable ABS plastic that is available in 5 different colors (red, blue, green, yellow and purple) with the slide tubes being made of fiberglass.
 The handslide uses brass stockings and the instrument will use any standard small shank mouthpiece (though a matching color plastic mouthpiece is also included).
 The instrument comes in a padded gig bag and carries a 6 month manufacturer's warranty.

 The Fiberglass slides will not require traditional lubrication and the instrument will not be subject to the same types of damage and repair as a traditional brass instrument.
 Best of all is the price.
-At $159, these instruments are beyond affordable and will make a great instrument for a beginner, marching band player or a gig bone as well!
+At this price, these instruments are beyond affordable and will make a great instrument for a beginner, marching band player or a gig bone as well!

 Not sure how it will sound?
 Take a look at the video below and hear for yourself!